 Registration in all research courses requires approval of both the student’s adviser and the director of graduate studies in business.
 Forms for this purpose are available upon request from the Graduate Studies in Business Office.
 Students are expected to seek permission to register in research courses by the end of the semester or summer session preceding the semester or summer session for which registration is desired.
 The written research report is required to be filed at the Graduate Studies in Business Office no later than the last day of classes of the semester or summer session in which the course is taken.

 General requirements for master’s degrees

 - A course for which a passing grade was received cannot be repeated without prior written permission of the director of graduate programs in business.
-An appeal to the School of Business Master’s Committee is required.
+An appeal to the School of Business Master’s Program Committee is required.

 - Students who satisfy all requirements except the 3.0 average may be allowed to take a maximum of six additional credit hours to raise the average.
-Students are required to appeal to the School of Business Master’s Committee for permission.
+Students are required to appeal to the School of Business Master’s Program Committee for permission.

 - A maximum of two one-year extensions may be granted by the director of graduate studies in business in the time allowed to complete a degree if satisfactory progress has been demonstrated on the part of the student requesting an extension.
-For extensions, write to the director of graduate programs in business.
+For extensions, write to the director of graduate studies in business.

 - Grades received for undergraduate courses are not included in the calculation of the cumulative graduate GPA.

 - All students admitted into a program must have earned a bachelor’s degree or its equivalent.
 To be accepted in the graduate program, in addition to other requirements, applicants must be in good standing at the college or university they previously attended.